yohan-choi-dev/fleamarket/README.md

 ## Motivation

 Fleamarket was the graudation project.
 Whenever I used Kijiji, I felt uncomfortable for its limited functionality.
-The main movitation of the application was providing simple and fast of trading.
+The main movitation of the application was providing simple and fast trading service.
 Fleamarket is E-commerse platform that allows local people exchange thier goods easily.
 It is a web application that supports responsive web design.

 ## Technologies